http://Thriveworks%20Everyday%20Health%20Award%20Logo%20for%204%20best%20online%20CBT%20options%20in%202024

 After taking time to understand the unique concerns, needs, strengths, and goals of each client, clients are taught how to use CBT.
 The counselor and the client then work together to identify flawed thinking, emotions, beliefs, and behaviors that may be self-defeating.
 With an increased self-awareness, clients learn how to reshape more accurate and constructive thoughts and beliefs, thereby allowing for emotions and behaviors conducive to well-being.
 Furthermore, CBT can be applied to help clients adapt and be prepared to cope with perceived challenges of the future.

-Cognitive Behavioral Therapy Uses
+Who Can Cognitive Behavioral Therapy Help?

 Cognitive Behavioral Therapy (CBT) is an empirically-based, solution-focused form of counseling.
 CBT techniques can be used to improve overall quality of life for individuals who simply need help overcoming everyday obstacles, as well as improve symptoms for a wide variety of mental health illnesses including: